Rotating detonation engine: University of Central Florida

+In 2021 the group demonstrated an oblique detonation wave engine with a ramp angle of 30 degrees.

 JAXA

-On July 26th 2021 (UTC), Japan Aerospace Exploration Agency (JAXA) succeeded in testing the RDE in space for the first time in the world by launching the S-520-31 sounding rocket equipped with a 500N class RDE in the second stage.
+On July 26, 2021 (UTC), Japan Aerospace Exploration Agency (JAXA) succeeded in testing the RDE in space for the first time in the world by launching the S-520-31 sounding rocket equipped with a 500 N class RDE in the second stage.
+The engine used gaseous methane and oxygen as propellants, generating an average thrust of 518 N and delivering 290 seconds of specific impulse.
+Rotating combustion also created a torque of 0.26 N·m, so a S-shaped pulse detonation engine was used to reduce the spin of the stage.

+S-520-34 launched on November 14, 2024, experimented successfully with a liquid ethanol / N_{2}O propellant.